Chavez has 16-point lead in latest Venezuela poll

 After three operations to remove two cancerous tumours in the last year, and lengthy absences in Cuba for treatment, Chavez has returned to the public limelight in the last two weeks with regular appearances on state TV and in public.

-Although he is not walking much in public, Chavez insists he is recovering and that he will crush Capriles on election day.
+Although he is not walking much in public, he insists he is recovering and that he will crush Capriles on election day.

 Capriles says the opinion polls are skewed and that his nationwide "house-by-house" campaign is gathering steam and putting him on course to unseat the socialist leader.